Products

 Before you ask students to offer ways you can improve as a teacher, ask them to rate you with a number or slider scale.
 While the rating alone isn't particularly useful, it can help you gauge your progress as you improve.

-This question gets students thinking constructively, instead of just critically, about class.
-While you’ll definitely have to curate your students’ suggestions based on what is and what isn’t realistic, adopting one or more suggestions shows your students you’re listening to them.
+This question gets students thinking constructively about class instead of just critically.
+While you'll have to curate your students' suggestions based on what is and isn't realistic, adopting one or more suggestions shows your students you're listening to them.

 The advice that your students give to peers reveals a lot about their biggest takeaway from your class.
 When they give advice, what do they focus on: The lesson plans, the tests, the teaching style?
 This question reveals not just what current students think of your class, but the expectations future students will have on their first day.